DataDog/hiring-engineers/answers.md

 ## Final Question
 First, this was a great challenge for a client facing position.
 It provided perspective of how a client would interact with Datadog's robust service.

 As for a creative way to use datadog...
 I would definitely like to see it used on timing traffic lights and how it affects traffic.
-Out here in NJ some highways have lights that are timed horribly that waste gas and creates excess emissions.
-It would also be interesting to be able to monitor public transportation in correlation with the traffic light timing.
+Out here in NJ some highways have horribly timed lights that waste gas and create excess emissions.
+It would also be interesting to monitor public transportation fuel efficiency in cunjunction with the traffic light timing.